rzfvansuijdam/app_unity/README.md

 # app_unity
-this is where i'll develop the previs in unity
+This is a prototype for a personal coaching app made in unity with augmented reality